vincentarelbundock/pymarginaleffects/CONTRIBUTING.md

 We appreciate your contributions and look forward to reviewing your pull requests!

-## Documentaion Guidelines

-* Follow the Numpydoc docstring style for the documentation, see [link](https://numpydoc.readthedocs.io/en/latest/format.html)

-* To generate .qmd files for package documentation, see tutorial in [_quarto.yml](_quarto.yml)

 ## Makefile

 The `marginaleffects` repository includes a `Makefile` to facilitate some common tasks.